 Burton is a medium-sized city located in the state of Michigan.
 With a population of 28,648 people and eight constituent neighborhoods, Burton is the 45th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Burton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burton are a mix of both white- and blue-collar jobs.
 Overall, Burton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Burton who work in office and administrative support (13.73%), sales jobs (11.01%), and food service (7.25%).
+There are especially a lot of people living in Burton who work in office and administrative support (13.25%), sales jobs (11.51%), and food service (6.94%).

 Burton is a somewhat ethnically-diverse city.
 The people who call Burton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burton include Irish, English, French , and Polish.
+Important ancestries of people in Burton include Irish, English, Polish, and French .

 The most common language spoken in Burton is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.